louisvenne/FIC_2017_PoisonTap/README.md

 * **target_backdoor.js** - This file is prepended to any CDN-related Javascript files, thus backdooring them, e.g. Google CDN's jQuery URL.
 * **target\_injected\_xhtmljs.html** - This is the code that gets injected into unintentional/background HTTP/AJAX requests on the victim's machine and spawns the entire attack.
 It is constructed in a way that it can be interpreted as HTML or as Javascript and still execute the same code.
 Additionally, the amazing HTML5 canvas is by the incredible <a href="http://codepen.io/ara_node/" target=_blank>Ara on CodePen</a> and was too amazing not to include.
 This is the graphical craziness that appears when the page gets taken over by PoisonTap.
 * **poisontap.cookies.log** - This file is generated once the user's machine starts sending HTTP requests to PoisonTap and logs the cookie from the browser along with the associated URL/domain it belongs to.
+* **cookies.json** - Like *poisontap.cookies.log* it is a cookies log file but with a correct json format.
+Don't forget to add "[" at the begining of the file and a "]" at the end before import the file in the chrome extension